 A clinician is someone who practices psychological testing and scoring processes.
 One requires to hold a clinical psychology degree to be called a licensed psychologist in this field.
 Until a psychometrist does not have a license, s/he cannot interpret any test report, provide the test report results, or deliver any clinical assessment.
 Generally, clinicians work in all clinical settings wherein they are supposed to administer the clinical treatment or tests to the patient.
 To be a clinician, one has to have a clinical psychology degree or a Christian Psychology degree, reliable knowledge of standardized tests, and overall process information on how to deal with test reports obtained.
 The average salary of a clinician stays between $10,000 to $20,000.

 This is a job profile where the practitioners have to juggle with the patient's case's criminal angle.
 Here, the treatment shuffles in between the criminal justice system and psychology.
 A forensic psychologist should have ample knowledge of judicial and criminal case laws to deal with such cases.
 Generally, the court hires a forensic psychologist to study and evaluate a criminal case with detailed information to proceed with the case further.
-As a forensic psychologist's work nature involves dealing with delicate issues requiring determination, the pay scale is usually larger than the other sub professions under psychology.
+As a forensic psychologist's work nature involves dealing with delicate issues requiring determination, the pay scale is usually larger than the other sub-professions under psychology.
 Before joining as a forensic psychologist, you may need to undergo the best psychology programs to get into the details of how to be a successful forensic psychologist.
-As far as the salary is concerned, one can drive $45,000 to $75,000 approximately.
-A forensic psychologist works with law enforcement staff, police officers, public defenders, and state attorneys.
+Regarding the salary, one can expect approximately $45,000 to $75,000 approximately.
+Forensic psychologist works with law enforcement staff, police officers, public defenders, and state attorneys.

-This career field is self-explanatory and explains that the profession revolves around the educational institutes.
-This requires an educational psychology degree to serve as a school counselor.
+If you’re interested in learning how to become a school counselor, there are a multitude of online programs available to help you achieve your dream.
+This career field is self-explanatory and explains that the profession revolves around educational institutes.
 This position is concerned with judging and maintaining the overall mental state of the students and teachers and guiding their development.
 School counselors or educational psychologists often work with troubled children who suffer several issues at home and school.
 If required, they help parents to address the different issues witnessed in their kids' behavior.
 However, a school counselor's overall package depends on the number of curriculum development activities performed, but s/he can earn $50,000+ per year approximately.
 On the other hand, the educational psychiatrists involved in the research and analysis process of students and teachers tend to make at least $66,000 to $108,000 based on the years of experience and educational institutes joined.

 Besides these, some other promising career options for those with a degree in the field of psychology include - psychiatrists, I-O psychologists, sports psychologists, experimental psychologists, marriage and family therapists, etc.